-One of the best things about chilly winter days is curling up on the couch with a soft blanket and a mug of rich, silky, perfectly sweet hot chocolate.
+One of the best things about chilly winter days is curling up on the couch with a soft blanket and a mug of rich, silky, perfectly sweet hot cocoa.
 This comforting drink invokes beloved childhood memories for many people, serving as the ideal cure for any cold-weather blues.
-But don’t settle for Swiss Miss with the fossilized marshmallows when you can indulge in a top-notch cup of hot chocolate—especially on autumn’s National Chocolate Day or winter’s National Cocoa Day.
+But don’t settle for a package of powder with the fossilized marshmallows when you can indulge in a top-notch cup of hot chocolate—especially on autumn’s National Chocolate Day or winter’s National Cocoa Day.

-Yes, there is a day dedicated to celebrating the glorious cocoa bean, and you can bet that we’ll be indulging.
+Yes, there are a few days dedicated to celebrating the glorious cocoa bean, and you can bet that we’ll be indulging.
 While several chains (such as In-N-Out Burger and Dunkin’ Donuts) will undoubtedly have National Cocoa Day deals and many national brands will celebrate National Chocolate Day, there are more unique spots to grab a chocolatey drink.
-Whether you’re craving traditional hot cocoa or a more adventurous take on the beloved beverage, here’s where to get some of the best hot chocolate in the San Francisco Bay Area on National Cocoa Day 2019.
+Whether you’re craving traditional hot cocoa or a more adventurous take on the beloved beverage, here’s where to get some of the best hot chocolate in the Bay Area.

 In addition to offering creative croissants, Instagram-worthy desserts, and beautiful loaves of bread, this contemporary patisserie in San Francisco’s Mission neighborhood provides stellar hot cocoa, too.
 Crafted from French Valrhona chocolate, the satisfying beverage is so thick and intense that it’s been dubbed “sipping chocolate”—and you’ll definitely want to savor it slowly.
 Craftsman & Wolves serves each magical cup on a hefty wooden block with a pillowy, house-made seasonal marshmallow that’s perfect for dunking into the divine drink.